 Are Snowbasin Resort employees required to wear face coverings while at work?

-How will Snowbasin maintain physical distancing on the mountain?
+Will Snowbasin maintain physical distancing on the mountain?

-Where can I buy lift tickets?
+Where can I buy summer gondola tickets?

 How do I pick up my Snowbasin season pass?